ICRSR/icrsr.github.io/_posts/2023-07-05-call-for-abstracts.md

 More information on the conference themes can be found at: [https://icrsr.ips.pt](https://icrsr.ips.pt)

-The official language of the Congress is English.
+The official language of the Congress is English, but there may be some sessions in Portuguese that will be advertised as such in the program.

 We look forward to receiving your extended abstract.

 Extended abstracts submitted to **ICRSR 2023** will be reviewed by the scientific committees of the conference and published in the **Abstracts Book**.
 All accepted and registered papers will be published in **Scopus-indexed Conference Proceedings**.
 Selected papers will be published in a **Scopus** and **Web of Science** indexed journal to be announced.

+(**Last Updated**: 2023-09-12)